polyglotdev/kubernetes-course/section-13/dom-notes.md

 - Provides Load Balancing: It routes traffic to the right container, ensuring that requests are handled smoothly-- no one is stuck in lobby waiting to get into the auditorium.
 - Simplifies Rollouts and Rollbacks: Need to update the application?
 Kubernetes can deploy new versions incrementally and revert if something goes sideways, keeping your performance in check.

-> 🧠 Going forward we will use K8s as a abreviation for the word Kubernetes.
+> 🧠 Going forward we will use K8s as a abbreviation for the word Kubernetes.

 ## Kubernetes Architecture